-WASHINGTON – Congresswoman Ann Wagner (MO-02) released the following statement after passage of the National Defense Authorization Act for Fiscal Year 2019 (NDAA):
+WASHINGTON – Today, Congresswoman Ann Wagner (MO-02) released the following statement on House passage of the National Defense Authorization Act for Fiscal Year 2019 (NDAA):

 In The News